 Reputation is worth weighing alongside the licence.
 Independent review scores, complaint patterns, and how a brand handles disputes all tell you how an app behaves once you are a customer, not just how it markets itself to new ones.

-iOS Vs Android Betting Apps UK
+iOS Vs Android Sportsbook Apps

 Most of the best UK betting apps offer near-identical experiences on iOS and Android, but small differences are worth knowing.
 Both platforms get the full sportsbook, bet builder, live betting, and cash out from the leading brands.